-At any time during or after your treatment, tell your doctor or nurse immediately if you experience shortness of breath, tiredness, dizziness, pain in the chest, a faster heartbeat, or swelling in the legs or ankles.
+At any time during or after your treatment, tell your doctor

+- way you walk or problems with your balance, persistent numbness, decreased sensation or loss of sensation, memory loss or confusion.
+These may all be symptoms of a serious and potentially fatal brain condition known as progressive multifocal leukoencephalopathy (PML).
+If you had these symptoms prior to treatment with Lenalidomide, tell your doctor about any change in these experience shortness of breath, tiredness, dizziness, pain - in the chest, a faster heartbeat, or swelling in the legs or ankles.
 These may be symptoms of a serious condition known as pulmonary hypertension (see section 4).